Democracy & Dialogues Initiative Fellowship Program: Call for proposals 2021-2022

-Applications are due May 14 and should be submitted in either pdf or Word format to email@example.com with “DDI Fellowship Application” in the subject line of the email.
+Applications are due May 24 and should be submitted in either pdf or Word format to the APPLICATION FORM . (https://forms.gle/H1ZHzjVGKsyDvm7D7).
+In the event you have any issues with the form, please email firstname.lastname@example.org with “DDI Fellowship Application” in the subject line of the email.

 - A proposal narrative (1,000 words maximum); The narrative should include the following information:

 - How these goals address those of DDI;